FREQUENTLY ASKED QUESTIONS (FAQ’S)

 It is our experience that visiting Roman Catholics and Anglicans, as well as other Protestants with some liturgical experience, find themselves readily at home in our style of worship, with its prayerful, reverent, and unhurried atmosphere.

-On the basic and simple principle that each rite -- western and eastern -- has its own fullness and integrity, our vestments are entirely traditional western vestments.
+On the basic and simple principle that each rite -- Eastern and Western -- has its own fullness and integrity, our vestments are entirely traditional Western vestments.
 Our sequence of liturgical colors, adhering to older tradition, is a bit richer in variety than the more recent Roman sequence.
-We basically use blue for Advent and feasts of the Mother of God, white or gold for most solemnities, red for Passiontide, Pentecost and martyrs, yellow or white for confessors, gray and reddish-purple for Lent, black for Requiems, rose for Gaudete and Laetare Sundays, and green for the season after Pentecost.
+We basically use blue for Advent and feasts of the Mother of God, white or gold for most solemnities, red for Passiontide, Pentecost and martyrs, yellow or white for confessors, gray and reddish-purple for Lent, black for Requiems, rose for Gaudete and Laetare Sundays, and green for the season after Pentecost

-5. Isn’t the Russian Orthodox Church Outside Russia (ROCOR) too ethnic for American converts?
+5. Aren’t the Antiochian and Russian jurisdiction too ethnic for American converts?

-That depends on where one is.
-There are ROCOR parishes where one can easily feel transported back to czarist Russia, simply because they are made up mostly of Russian immigrants who are still attached to their old world language and customs, both liturgical and cultural.
-Other ROCOR parishes are composed mostly of American converts and the services are entirely in English.
+IThat depends on where one is.
+In both of these jurisdictions, there are parishes composed mostly of American converts and the services are entirely in English.
+However, there are Russian parishes where one can easily feel transported back to czarist Russia, simply because they are made up mostly of Russian immigrants who are still attached to their old world language and customs, both liturgical and cultural and people dress like 19th Century peasants.
+In some of the Antiochian parishes, Arabic is spoken thereby excluding American converts.
 And other parishes are somewhere in-between.

-It has been our experience of the Russian Orthodox Church Outside Russia (ROCOR) that she is the home of many deeply holy men and women, both clergy and laity, and, in her wisest moments, she cherishes Orthodox tradition above ethnic traditions and values.
-Perhaps of all jurisdictions, ROCOR has most cherished and cultivated the monastic life.
-Her welcome to western-rite Orthodoxy has been a mixed one: we encounter warm supporters, hostile critics, indifference and sometimes plain ignorance - all probably in the same proportion as one would find in many other Orthodox jurisdictions.
-But we have been within the Russian Church since 1962, and in the Russian Church Abroad since 1975, and God has seen that we have remained loyal to our mission as entrusted to us.
-We hope and pray that the Russian Church will more actively pursue her universal mission by widely welcoming western-rite usage and missions.
+It has been our experience of the Russian Orthodox Church that she is the home of many deeply holy men and women, both clergy and laity, and, in her wisest moments, she cherishes Orthodox tradition above ethnic traditions and values.
+Perhaps of all Orthodox jurisdictions, ROCOR has most cherished and cultivated the monastic life.
+Her welcome to Western Rite Orthodoxy has been a mixed one: we have encountered warm supporters, hostile critics, indifference and sometimes plain ignorance - all probably in the same proportion as one would find in many other Orthodox jurisdictions.
+But we have had been within the Russian Church since 1962, and in the Russian Church Abroad until 2018, and God has seen that we have remained loyal to our mission as entrusted to us.
+We hope and pray that the Orthodox Churches will more actively pursue their universal mission by widely welcoming Western Rite usage and missions.
 The pastoral need is great and growing, and we pray the Good Shepherd to inspire all his shepherds in every Orthodox jurisdiction to seek out all lost and wandering sheep and bring them home to the Orthodox fold.

-7. How does Christminster compare to the western-rite in the Antiochian Church?
+6. How does Christminster compare to the Western Rite in the Antiochian Church?

-It should first be noted that we are blessed with excellent relations with the Antiochian western-rite vicariate.
-In fact, some of our oblates (clerical and lay) are members of the Antiochian vicariate.
+It should first be noted that we have been blessed with excellent relations with the Antiochian Western Rite Vicariate.
+In fact, some of our oblates (clerical and lay) are members of the Antiochian Vicariate.
 Liturgically and ritually, our Liturgy is nearly identical to their Liturgy of Saint Gregory, though some of their parishes use the Saint Tikhon Liturgy, which we do not.

 Our orientation is monastic where theirs is parochial, but we both provide a very open, “non-ethnic” and welcoming atmosphere to visitors seeking the authentic Orthodox faith in a western setting.

 When Christminster was founded, Bishop Hilarion, with the agreement of Dom Augustine of Mount Royal and Dom James of Christminster, intended the two to be autonomous, distinct, and separate, and so they have remained from the beginning.
 The only link between the two is the person of Dom James, who had served as Prior of Mount Royal before the establishment of Christminster.
-Dom Augustine remains the abbot of Mount Royal.
-Dom James is the abbot of Christminster.
+Dom Augustine remained the abbot of Mount Royal followed by Dom David.
+Dom James was the abbot of Christminster followed by Archbishop Anthony.